watertap-org/watertap/docs/technical_reference/ui/index.rst

 For a model developer, the primary interface is the function :func:`export_variables`.
 This function is applied to a Pyomo block (also an IDAES one) to list the names (and, optionally some additional information) of the variables that should be "exported" to the user interface.
 It is expected that a standard set of exported variables will be performed by each block (unit model, etc.) independently in the ``build`` method.
+To get all variables exported by the flowsheet, all the exports of sub-blocks will be gathered into a hierarchy.
 For example, the last line of the zero-order feed's `build` method is::

     export_variables(self, name="Feed Z0", desc="Zero-Order feed block",